 As with the Squirrel Products swing, it will attach to most swing sets and has adjustable chains to hang the swing higher or lower.

-Like the Eastern Jungle swing, this Safari Swings Full Bucket Seat Swing is made in the USA.
+Like the Eastern Jungle swing, this Safari Swings Full Bucket Swing Sweat is made in the USA.

 Overall, however, nothing really stood out for me.
-It doesn’t have the same innovation and functional focus as the Squirrel swing, and it didn’t pass my independent test for customer service.
+It doesn’t have the same innovation and functional focus as the Squirrel swing, and when I reached out to the company to ask a customer question, I never heard back.

 Best Turtle Style Swing for Babies

-Imagine a turtle “sitting” in this style of swing as your child would, and you’ll see the bulk of the swing design and the turtle’s shell sit in the same spot, against your baby’s back.
+Imagine a turtle “sitting” in this style of swing as your child would.
+The swing back sits right where the turtle’s shell would sit against your child’s back…hence the term “turtle swing” seat.

 Of these, I think the Little Tikes Snug N’ Secure Grow with Me Swing is the best overall.